CDC Says Most People Did This Before Catching COVID

 Dr. Anthony Fauci, the nation's leading infectious disease expert, echoed these concerns during a livestreamed interview with Dr. Howard Bauchner, editor of the Journal of the American Medical Association in October.

 "You get one person who's asymptomatic and infected, and then all of a sudden, four or five people in that gathering are infected," he said.
-"To me, that's the exact scenario that you're going to see on Thanksgiving."

 New Guidance Issued by CDC About Gatherings